 Booking link: The Imperial Hotel Vung Tau

 As the only five-star hotel in Vung Tau lying on the private sandy beach, The Imperial Hotel Vung Tau is where you must stay for a boutique experience in Vung Tau.
-The hotel embodies the contemporary Western royal vibe with the Victorian England inspired design, sumptuously decorated spaces, as well as the ballrooms and four on-site first-class restaurants.
+The hotel embodies the contemporary Western royal vibe with the Victorian England-inspired design, sumptuously decorated spaces, as well as ballrooms and four on-site first-class restaurants.
 Located right on the main road of Vung Tau, you can freely explore the city during your stay at this premium hotel.

 Address: 15 Thi Sach, Vung Tau City.

 Booking link: Pullman Vung Tau